awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

 With step scaling policies, you can specify the number of seconds that it takes for a newly launched instance to warm up\.
 Until its specified warm\-up time has expired, an instance is not counted toward the aggregated metrics of the Auto Scaling group\.
 While scaling out, AWS also does not consider instances that are warming up as part of the current capacity of the group\.
 Therefore, multiple alarm breaches that fall in the range of the same step adjustment result in a single scaling activity\.
 This ensures that we don't add more instances than you need\.

 Using the example in the previous section, suppose that the metric gets to 60, and then it gets to 62 while the new instance is still warming up\.
-The current capacity is still 10 instances, so 1 instance is added \(10 percent of 10 instances\), but the desired capacity of the group is already 11 instances, so AWS does not increase the desired capacity further\.
+The current capacity is still 10 instances, so 1 instance is added \(10 percent of 10 instances\)\.
+However, the desired capacity of the group is already 11 instances, so AWS does not increase the desired capacity further\.
 If the metric gets to 70 while the new instance is still warming up, we should add 3 instances \(30 percent of 10 instances\)\.
 However, the desired capacity of the group is already 11, so we add only 2 instances, for a new desired capacity of 13 instances\.

 While scaling in, AWS considers instances that are terminating as part of the current capacity of the group\.
 Therefore, we don't remove more instances from the Auto Scaling group than necessary\.